luisj1983/molecule-installer/README.md

 # Notes

 `/vars/main.yml` contains a mapping lookup for `ansible_distribution_file_variety` and `ansible_architecture` to construct the correct Docker repository URI.

+`molecule_driver_cleanup` and `docker_cleanup_required` are set to `true` by default.<br />
+The effect is that the playbook isn't, strictly speaking fully idempotent.<br />
+However, since those tasks ought to be run (according to the docs) and shouldn't break anything if run each time it's more of a technicality.

 # To do